HiroIshikawa/object-recognizer/README.md

     * cascade_sampling: obsolute folders/files for initial cascade training attempt

-## Extraction and Matching

-The most recent proejct I am working on is the Robot Arm object detection with images.
-How can we point a particular object from an image or a video?

-First of all, we need to define the spec of inputs:

-  * An image is a 2d matrix which each elements has its pixel values.
-  * A video is a stack of 2d matrix which ordered in the frame rate.

-Lets think about processing an image for a object detection.
-Our goal is to detect a can of Coke from the iamge.
-What is the unique attribute that a can of Coke have?
-May be:

-  * Shape as a can
-  * Shape of Logo
-  * Color ratio (red / white)

-We call these attributes as featuers.
-We can do pattern match with these attributes.
-Before moving on, I recommend you to go over Outline of object recognition (Wikipedia) .

-We determine to use SURF for real-time object detection with OpenCV. [this video](https://www.youtube.com/watch?v=ZXn69V-1kEM) introduces very well about theory and implementation the SURF real-time object detection. .
+## Cascade Classification Intro

-To find a particular object, we may use Haar-Cascade Classifiers.
+To find a particular object, we decided to use Haar-Cascade Classifiers.
 [This Self Driving RC Car by Zheng Wang](https://zhengludwig.wordpress.com/projects/self-driving-rc-car/) explains how to implement real-time object detection with Haar-Cascade Classifiers.
 More details on how to train the classifier can be found in [a post by Thorsten Ball](http://coding-robin.de/2013/07/22/train-your-own-opencv-haar-classifier.html).

 OpenCV supports Cascade Classification.
 [Official OpenCV Document](http://docs.opencv.org/2.4/modules/objdetect/doc/cascade_classification.html) on Cascade Classification gives explanation about its theoritical background and implementation.
 Cascade Classifier Training process is explained [here](http://docs.opencv.org/2.4/doc/user_guide/ug_traincascade.html).
 I recommend to refer to the official document when actually implementing the Cascade Classifier with OpenCV.